Italy Real Estate Guide Italy

 Please provide a short summary of the fees and costs (including tax) relating to buying real estate in your jurisdiction.

 A registration tax is usually levied on the transfer of immovable property (pursuant to DPR 131/1986).
-The rates vary according to the property transferred (standard rate is 9%, but a reduced rate of 2% applies to immovable properties qualifying as first dwelling and a 15% rate to agricultural land, except for transfers to agricultural entrepreneurs).
-In all cases, the minimum registration tax levied is EUR 1,000.
-For residential properties, registration tax is levied in the cadastral value of the property (usually significantly lower than market value).
-In all other case, tax is levied on market value (that is: the price paid by the buyer).
-In addition, mortgage and cadastral taxes are levied on the transfer of immovable property at a lump sum of EUR 50 each.
+The rates vary according to the property transferred (standard rate is 9%, but a reduced rate of 3% applies to immovable properties qualifying as first dwelling and a 15% rate to agricultural land, except for transfers to agricultural entrepreneurs).
+For residential properties, registration tax is levied in the cadastral value of the property (usually significantly lower than market value) when buyer is a natural person.
+In all other cases, tax is levied on the greater of the agreed price and the fair market value.
+In addition, mortgage and cadastral taxes are levied on the transfer of immovable property at a lump sum of EUR 50 each (EUR 200 each in case the transferring company has exercised the option VAT taxation on the transfer).
+If the transaction is subject to VAT registration, mortgage and cadastral taxes are levied at a lump sum of EUR 200 each.
 In case of commercial property, mortgage and cadastral taxes are levied at a total rate of 4% (however, if the transaction is subject to VAT, registration, mortgage and cadastral taxes are levied at a lump sum of EUR 200 each).
 With effect from 1 January 2016, in case of qualifying assignment or sale to shareholders of certain immovable properties, the applicable registration tax rates are reduced by 50%, and mortgage and cadastral taxes apply on a lump-sum basis.

 The fees of an Italian notary public must be added as the deed of transfer of a real estate property must be done in front of a notary public.
 The fees vary depending on the purchase price.